 glyph at a time

-These are the principles that guide our typeface practice
+These are the principles that guide my typeface practice

 All Pedroglifos’ fonts are multilingual.
 Some have more support than others, depending on how recent the work is.
 I have been studying other writing systems, with a special focus on Cyrillic because of its still-evolving nature.
 Fonts like Sato, Senteia, Datura, and Zorzal all have support for Slavic languages such as Ukrainian, Russian, Serbian, and Bulgarian.
 My goal is to continue expanding support for older fonts such as Zafrada, Matria, and Normandi.
 When it comes to Latin, you can trust all of my fonts to support 60% or more of the languages that use the Latin alphabet.